ackens/-godot-gj-api/README.md

 GameJolt has an achievements system so you can add trophies and players can achieve them!
 To fetch the list of trophies for a game, call:

 `fetch_trophies(achieved="", trophy_ids="")`
-* achieved - if you leave this blank, all throphies will be fetched, passing true will return only the achieved trophies while passing false return only unachieved trophies
+* achieved - if you leave this blank, all throphies will be fetched, passing true will return only the achieved trophies while passing false will return only unachieved trophies
 * trophy_ids - if you pass this, only trophies with the specified ids will be fetched.
 You can pass multiple ids separated by a comma 1,2,3,4.
 If this option is passed, the first one is ignored

 To set a trophy as achieved, call this: